LumiGauss: Relightable Gaussian Splatting in the Wild: Method

-which allows the environment light to brighten the scene arbitrarily.
-Finally, the shadowed radiance transfer should closely match the unshadowed version.
+The shadowed radiance transfer should remain close to the unshadowed version.
 If not, the shadowed version might include light from any direction, resulting in degenerate solutions and incorrect relighting.
 We visualize the shadowed and unshadowed transfer functions in \cref{fig:shadowed_unshadowed}.
 To address this issue, we propose the following loss function:

 The applied transfer function inherently accounts for shadows and interreflections.
-To specifically model shadows and restrict the use of~\cref{eq:shadowed-radiance} for other purposes, we add the following loss function:
+To focus specifically on modeling shadows and restrict the use of~\cref{eq:shadowed-radiance} for other cases, we impose a loss function ensuring that shadowed radiance should not be brighter than unshadowed one:

 Those losses are weighted with scalars $\{\lambda_{1,\dots,4}\}$ fixed across experiments and contribute to our regularization term:

 Calculating it exactly requires us to compute the expectation over the hemisphere $\mathbb{S}^2$.
 Instead, we approximate the expectations over directions $\direction_i$ with a Monte Carlo estimator by randomly sampling the SH lobe with $N$ samples at each training step.